iamfitsum/carepulse/README.md

 <br/>

-CarePulse is an advanced healthcare patient management application designed to simplify the process of registering, booking, and managing appointments with doctors.
-The system features robust administrative tools for scheduling, confirming, and canceling appointments, as well as sending SMS notifications to patients.
+**CarePulse** is an advanced healthcare patient management application designed to simplify the process of registering, booking, and managing appointments with doctors.
+The system features robust administrative tools for managing doctors, scheduling, confirming, and canceling appointments, as well as sending SMS notifications to patients regarding their appointment status.
 Built with Next.js and powered by modern web technologies, CarePulse ensures seamless performance and a responsive design for all devices.

 ---